mholmberg13/insomnia/README.md

 # Insomnia Cookies

-- Code is included in sepereate files for easy copy/pasting.
+- Code is included in seperate files for easy copy/pasting.

 # For Current Font
 Add this code to the head of the HTML